top of page

 Oh, you did not know that the Wadden Sea area is an important breeding ground for these spiritual warriors?
 It's essential that you finish reading this blog post.

-It's difficult to estimate how many men (and women?) of Frisia begi seg på farten 'go on the high seas' and took part in raids of the Vikings across Europe and beyond.
-The Frisians, however, weren't unique.
-Other peoples and tribes also participated in the raids of the Norsemen.
-Probably, the number of participating Frisians was quite relevant.
-For example, in the year 855, an army of pagans, of Dani et Frisones 'Danes and Frisians,' landed on the island of Sheppey in East England, according to the Annales Lindisfarneses.
-Furthermore, a few years after the attack on the island of Sheppey, it was from the River Scheldt estuary, part of Frisia, that Ubbe the Frisian departed with his army of Scaldingi 'Scheldt Vikings' to invade England.
-Ubbe, also named Ubbi fríski in Danish, is one of the three founding commanders of the legendary fearsome Great Heathen Army.
-This same Ubbe is said to have led, together with the leaders Inguar and Halfdene, the raid on Sheppey.
+Furthermore, a few years after the attack on the island, it was from the estuary of the River Scheldt, an area belonging to West Frisia still, that Ubbe the Frisian departed with his army of Scaldingi ('Scheldt men') to invade England.
+Ubbe, also named Ubbi fríski in the Danish language, is one of the three founding commanders of the legendary fearsome Great Heathen Army.
+This same Ubbe is said to have led, together with the leaders Inguar and Halfdene, the raid on the island of Sheppey.

-Who was Ubbe? - Often it is assumed that Ubbe is Danish since he is a son of Ragnarr Loðbrók according to legends.
-However, we can safely assume Ragnarr was non-historical (IJssennagger 2017), which makes Ragnarr irrelevant for proof concerning Ubbe's 'nationality'.Part of the Loðbrók legend is that Ubbe had a Frisian mother.
+Who was Ubbe?
+Often it is assumed that Ubbe is Danish since he is a son of Ragnarr Loðbrók according to legends.
+However, we can safely assume Ragnarr was non-historical (IJssennagger 2017), which makes Ragnarr irrelevant for proof concerning Ubbe's 'nationality'.
+Part of the Loðbrók legend is that Ubbe had a Frisian mother.

 The name Ubbe is a Frisian first name to this day, and derives from the first name Obe.
 Old Frisian legends speak of the third prince of Frisia named Ubbo I. He ruled over Frisia between 151-71 BC and was a grandson of Prince Friso, who founded Frisia.
 Ubbo I is also the founder of the city of Cologne.
 The fourth duke of Frisia was Ubbo II.
 He ruled over Frisia between AD 240-299, according to old non-historical legends again, of course.
-Another Ubbo is the high-medieval local ruler, Ubbo Habbena from Aurich, Ostfriesland.Anyway, plenty of Ubbes and Ubbo's in Friesland.
+Another Ubbo is the high-medieval local ruler, Ubbo Habbena from the town of Aurich in the region of Ostfriesland.
+Anyway, plenty of Ubbes and Ubbo's in Friesland.

-There are scholars who suggest that the name Ubbe is, in fact, Old Norse and derives from Úlfr.
-Thus, adding an ‘l’ to the name.
-According to this theory, Ubbe and the Viking warlord Rodulf (Rod Ulf, meaning 'praise wolf') were one and the same person, and Ubbe was born and raised in Walcheren, Frisia (Lewis 2018).
-To complicate things even more, at the mouth of the river Old Rhine, the Frisian settlement Hrothaluashem ‘Rodulfsheim’ existed, meaning 'House of Rodulf'.
-Today, it is known as Rijnsburg.
-Hrothaluashem is considered to be part of an early medieval elite central-place complex, as can be found in southern Scandinavia as well.
-Concerning more background on CPCs, check out our blog post Tolkien pleaded in favour of King Finn.
-An immortalized royal tragedy.
-If interested in wolf names, read our blog post Who’s afraid of Voracious Woolf?
-The Beast is Back.
+There are scholars who suggest that the name Ubbe is, in fact, Old Norse and derives from Úlfr, thus adding an ‘l’ to the name.
+According to this theory, Ubbe and the Viking warlord Rodulf (Rod Ulf, meaning 'praise wolf') were one and the same person, and Ubbe was born and raised on the island of Walcheren in West Frisia (Lewis 2018).
+To complicate things even more, at the mouth of the River Old Rhine, the Frisian settlement Hrothaluashem ‘Rodulfsheim’ existed, meaning 'house of Rodulf.'
+Today, it is known as Rijnsburg in the province of Zuid Holland.
+Hrothaluashem is considered to be part of an early medieval elite central place complex, as can be found in southern Scandinavia as well.
+Concerning more background on CPCs, check out our blog post Tolkien pleaded in favour of King Finn: An immortalized royal tragedy.
+If interested in wolf names, read our blog post Who’s afraid of Voracious Woolf? – the Dread Beast is Back.

-Or, should we keep it simple?
 Firstly, Ubbe is, as stated, a typical Frisian first name.
 Secondly, Ubbe was not nicknamed ‘the Frisian’ without reason.
-Thirdly, he did not command the Scaldingi, the Scheldt Vikings, i.e., warriors from the river Scheldt in West Frisia, for no reason either.
+Thirdly, he did not command the Scaldingi, i.e., warriors from the River Scheldt in West Frisia, for no reason either.
 Fourthly, ‘foreigners’ participating in Viking raids were common.
-In conclusion, Ubbe is just a Frisian.
-And, who knows, the distinction between raiding Frisians and Danes was a fluid one, of which Ubbe might have been your typical example.
+In conclusion: Ubbe is a Frisian.
+And, who knows, the distinction between raiding Frisians and Danes was a fluid one, of which Ubbe might have been a typical example.

-If interested to know more about this chap Ubbe and his Great Heathen Army read, only during daylight, our blog post Walcheren Island: once Sodom and Gomorrah of the North Sea.
+If interested to know more about this chap Ubbe and his Great Heathen Army read, only during daylight, our blog post Walcheren Island.
+Once Sodom and Gomorrah of the North Sea.

 For now, we leave all the sea fog surrounding Ubbe behind us and return to political Frisia.

-Early-medieval Frisia encompassed the land, islands, and waters between the mouth of the River Scheldt in the southwest of the Netherlands and the mouth of the River Weser in the northwest of Germany.
-It also included the region of Nordfriesland, bordering with the lands of the Danes in the north.
+Early-medieval Frisia encompassed the lands, islands, and waters between the mouth of the River Scheldt in the southwest of the Netherlands and the mouth of the River Weser in the northwest of Germany.
+It also included the region of Nordfriesland, bordering the lands of the Danes in the north.
 The coast stretched for hundreds of kilometers, with sandy, muddy, and peaty terrain that was difficult to traverse.
-Geographically, this coastline was centrally located between the Dena lagunema ('Danelaw') on the British Isles to the west and Denmark, as well as southern Norway and Sweden, to the east and northeast.
+Geographically, this coastline was centrally located between the Dena lagunema ('Danelaw') on the British Isles to the west, and Denmark, as well as southern Norway and Sweden, to the east and northeast.

-Besides West Frisia and Mid Frisia, also East Frisia, region Ostfriesland, was ruled by a Danish warlord.
+Besides West Frisia and Mid Frisia, East Frisia, the modern region of Ostfriesland, was also ruled by a Danish warlord.
 East Frisia and Mid Frisia were, in a way, considered by the Danes as their outer provinces.
-Twelfth-century sources report that the Danish king received an annual tribute of 10-30 marks of silver from his Frisian possessions, after a campaign in 810.
+Twelfth-century sources report that the Danish king received an annual tribute of 10-30 marks of silver from his Frisian possessions after a military campaign of the Danes in Frisia in 810.
 This was, in fact, a modest and respectable tax comparable to other 'outer' provinces (Sindbæk 2011).
-From the year 826 onwards, it was Viking earl and warlord Harald Klak Halfdansson, brother of Halfdane Hemming who died on the Island of Walcheren in 837, who ruled on behalf of the Franks over the pagus 'district' Rüstringen of Frisia in the northwest of Germany.
+From the year 826 onwards, it was Viking earl and warlord Harald Klak Halfdansson, brother of Halfdane Hemming who died on the island of Walcheren in 837, who ruled on behalf of the Franks over the pagus 'territory' Rüstringen of Frisia in the northwest of Germany.
 From there, he controlled the mouths of the rivers Weser and Jade.
-The great Battle of Norditi in the area Norderland in Ostfriesland in the year 884 was also a consequence of the (semi) permanent presence of Norsemen.
+The great Battle of Norditi in the area of Norderland in the region of Ostfriesland in the year 884 was also a consequence of the (semi) permanent presence of Norsemen.
 The battle was won by the Frisians and Franks, and it took the lives of a staggering 10,377 Danes.
-Read our blog post A Theel Acht.
+Read our blog post A Theel-Acht.
 What a great idea!

-Long-term presence of Norsemen is also presumed on the (former) islands Texel (present-day island Texel) and Wieringen (present-day Wieringen) in the northwest of the Netherlands.
-More about the island Wieringen is discussed further below.
+Long-term presence of Norsemen in Frisia is also presumed on the (former) islands of Texel and Wieringen, located in the province of Noord Holland in the northwest of the Netherlands.
+More about the former island of Wieringen will be discussed further below.

 Concerning the (semi-) permanent presence of Vikings in Frisia, a fascinating example is given in the ninth-century Annales Fuldenses of a Norseman living among the Frisians and helping them when a Viking raiding party attacks his host country.
-Read our blog post Frisia, a Viking graveyard to read the full account.
-Furthermore, the presence of the aforementioned Ubba the Frisian and the Scaldingi chapter in the modern province of Zeeland is also relevant in this context.
-Lastly, distribution patterns of the so-called imitation gold solidi (i.e. coins) indicate the (semi-) permanent presence of Vikings in Frisia, especially in the current provinces of Friesland and Groningen.
+Go to our blog post Frisia, a Viking graveyard to read the full account.
+Furthermore, the presence of the aforementioned Ubba the Frisian and the Scaldingi chapter in the modern province of Zeeland are also relevant in this context.
+Lastly, distribution patterns of the so-called imitation gold solidi (i.e., coins) indicate the (semi-) permanent presence of Vikings in Frisia, especially in the current provinces of Friesland and Groningen.
 These coins were probably minted by Vikings rather than Frisians, as was previously assumed (Coupland 2016).

 The Frisian and Danish sea tribes were also culturally related.
 Parts of Frisia had been converted to Christianity recently, but before that, they shared the same heathen beliefs as their northern cousins for centuries.
 Yes, they might even have identified themselves with the Norsemen.
-Despite the fact that the Franks had incorporated most of Frisia into their kingdoms over the course of the eighth century, and despite the many Anglo-Saxon monks from the monastery Rath Melsigi in Ireland who had tried to evangelize Frisia, Frisians living at the outer rim of their motherland might not have been fully pacified and certainly not baptized yet during the Early Middle Ages.
+Despite the fact that the Franks had incorporated most of Frisia into their kingdoms over the course of the eighth century, and despite the many Anglo-Saxon monks from the monastery of Rath Melsigi in Ireland who had tried to evangelize Frisia, Frisians living at the outer rim of their motherland might not have been fully pacified and certainly not baptized yet during the Early Middle Ages.
 They, therefore, kept interacting with their pagan neighbours as ever before.

 Alle Fresa er north herden ouer thet hef anda grimma herna and thet al hethen was, ther Fresena was.